AdobeDocs/audience-manager.it-IT/help/using/integration/receiving-audience-data/real-time-outbound-transfers/oauth-in-outbound-transfers.md

 >
 >Questa richiesta contiene un payload standard (contenuto richiesta).

-## Considerazioni importanti {#considerations}
+## Important Considerations {#considerations}

 ### I token sono password

-Le credenziali presentate dal partner e i token ottenuti da [!DNL Audience Manager] autenticazione tramite [!DNL OAuth 2.0] flusso sono informazioni sensibili e non devono essere condivise con terze parti.
+The credentials presented by the partner and the tokens obtained by [!DNL Audience Manager] when authenticating using the [!DNL OAuth 2.0] flow, are sensitive information and must not be shared with third parties.

 ### [!DNL SSL] è obbligatorio

 [!DNL SSL] devono essere utilizzati per mantenere un processo di autenticazione protetto.
-Tutte le richieste, comprese quelle utilizzate per ottenere e utilizzare i token, devono utilizzare `HTTPS` gli endpoint.
+All requests, including the ones used to obtain and use the tokens must use `HTTPS` endpoints.